 What Are Thin-Film Solar Panels?

-Thin-film solar panels are made up of a series of solar cells placed adjacent to each other.
-These cells come together to form a panel system that converts solar energy into usable electricity.
+Thin-film solar panels comprise a series of solar cells placed adjacent.
+These cells combine to form a panel system that converts solar energy into usable electricity.

 What sets these panels apart is their size and manufacturing materials.
-Lately, thin-film solar panels have gained popularity in both households as well as commercial establishments.
-The reason for this is their compact size which makes them perfect for rooftops and small lawns/backyards.
+Lately, thin-film solar panels have gained popularity in households and commercial establishments.
+This is because of their compact size, making them perfect for rooftops and small lawns/backyards.

 These solar panels are significantly smaller than their silicon-based counterparts and are easier to install in high-rise buildings.
 Their energy conversion rate is also a redeeming factor that makes them an excellent choice.